 Frequently Asked Questions

-Does being a member of a private school (that offers a homeschooling option) take the place of the record keeping and testing requirements required of homeschooler by the county/state?
+Does being a member of a private school like AEI mean that the record keeping and testing requirements required by the county/state are not required?
+What is the cost benefit?

 Many private schools serving homeschoolers call themselves "600" or "umbrella" schools.
-The fact is that they are non-public schools just the same as every other non-public school in Florida.
-The “600" refers to the statute number that some school choose to incorporate under.
-It is not required to incorporate to be a non-public school.
+The fact is that they are non-public schools legally the same as every other non-public school in Florida.
+The “600" refers to the statute number that some schools incorporate under.

 I understand that the state requires 180 days of attendance.
 How often does this need to be submitted?

 Attendance can be sent in monthly or quarterly.
 You must show 180 days of school in one year.
-Your year starts the day you register and ends 365 days later.
-You may use any format you choose.
-You can send a list of days, a spreadsheet or a PDF or JPEG of a calendar.
+The year starts the day you register and ends 365 days later.
+You may use any format you choose and email it to AEI.

-Do I need to be registered with the county/state if I enroll in a private school such as AEI?
+Do I need to be registered with the county/state if I enroll in AEI?

 No. When you enroll in AEI or any private school, you do NOT need to register with the Home Education program in your county.
 (Registering with the county as a home education student AND registering with a private school is not statutory.
 If your county requests it, please follow up with them concerning the law.)